opendocsg/slw-judgments-backfill/2013_SGHC_30/report.md

 16     Warren Khoo J also held (at [24]) that the purpose of adding the qualification “ _but in so far only as relates to execution under this section_ ” in s 3(3)(b) of the RECJA was merely to prevent a judgment debtor from attempting to impeach the registered judgment in Singapore rather than before the original court that heard the substantive dispute.
 In this context, the judge opined that “execution” in s 3(3)(b) of the RECJA has the wide meaning ( _ie_ the meaning as contended by Bakrie) rather than the narrow meaning ( _ie_ the meaning contended by GDAF) since the RECJA does not refer to the various modes of execution of a registered judgment.

 17     However, _Re Cheah Theam Swee_ is not the only local case on that issue.
-In _Re Cheah Theam Swee_ , Warren Khoo J referred with approval to _Re Loo Choon Beng_ (unreported) and _Re Tan Patrick, ex parte Walter Peak Resorts Ltd (in receivership)_ [1994] 2 SLR(R) 379 (“ _Patrick Tan_ ”), where the court in both cases also had to consider the question whether bankruptcy proceedings could properly be taken out on a Commonwealth judgment in the light of s 3(3) of the RECJA.
+In _Re Cheah Theam Swee_ , Warren Khoo J referred with approval to _Re Loo Choon Beng_ (unreported) and _Re Tan Patrick, ex parte Walter Peak Resorts Ltd (in receivership)_ <span class="citation">[1994] 2 SLR(R) 379</span> (“ _Patrick Tan_ ”), where the court in both cases also had to consider the question whether bankruptcy proceedings could properly be taken out on a Commonwealth judgment in the light of s 3(3) of the RECJA.
 In fact, Warren Khoo J (at [28]) asserted that the court in the other two cases had reached the same conclusion as he did by a different route and that all these decisions would result in a uniformity of treatment of judgments registered under the RECJA and the Reciprocal Enforcement of Foreign Judgments Act (“REFJA”) (which relates to the recognition and enforcement in Singapore of foreign judgments of certain countries to which the REFJA applied).

 18     In _Patrick Tan_ , Lai Kew Chai J opined (at [6]) that s 4(2) of the REFJA (Cap 265, 1985 Rev Ed) [note: 6] , assisted in the contextualisation of s 3(3) of the RECJA.
 This was because the REFJA and